itsMarydan/UX-UI-FINAL-PROJECT/interviews/interview_roadmap.md

 * Can you walk me through your experience using the website?
 * Did you find the website easy to navigate and use?
 Why or why not?
 * How did you feel about the information provided on the website?
 Was it helpful and informative?

+Ansley Bodine:
+Have you ever had a particularly positive or negative experience when using Murphy Online and if so, can you describe that experience in more detail?

 ### Get personal ( What do you like, find difficult)